ncbi/cloud-transcriptome-annotation/README.md

 The annotation of mRNA transcripts with functional and biological processes is an important step in developing an understanding of the biological complexity of an organism.
 Annotation is a complex process that requires the integration of multiple biological databases with several software tools.

 A review of published manuscripts since 2012 [1-9] reveals that many pipelines have a common core component which is the NCBI BLAST sequence comparison tool [10].
 BLAST is used to align an assembled transcriptome against annotated databases of nucleotides or proteins.
-After an assembly, these alignments are the first step to identifying close and/or distant homologous genes, proteins, and functional domains that could be cross-referenced with other public databases, such as Gene Ontology [11], to generate new annotations on an unkown set of sequeneces.
+After an assembly, these alignments are the first step to identifying close and/or distant homologous genes, proteins, and functional domains that could be cross-referenced with other public databases, such as Gene Ontology [11], to generate new annotations on an unknown set of sequences.

 Our study is based on a workflow for [transcriptome annotation](./bin/cwl-ngs-workflows-cbb/workflows/Annotation/transcriptome_annotation.cwl).